Arcnaboo/github_crawler/README.md

 # Arcnaboo/github_crawler

-Minimal toolkit to crawl GitHub repositories sequentially or concurrently, and discover relevant repos by search.
+Minimal toolkit to crawl GitHub repositories sequentially or concurrently, and discover relevant repos by search or from keywords.

 ## Files

-- github.py - Airweave's Sequential loader
+- github.py - Sequential loader
 - github_async.py - Parallel loader
-- crawler.py - Searches for repos and crawls them with github.py
+- crawler.py - Searches for a term and crawls repos with github.py
+- advanced_crawler.py - Reads keywords from words.txt, finds repos, and crawls them automatically
 - README.md - This documentation
 - LICENSE - MIT License